securitybunker/databunker/README.md

 In Data Bunker:

 * Your customers can log in to his Data Bunker account and view all consents he gave.
-* Users can also discharge consents and we will send you a notification message.
+* Customer can also discharge consents and we will send you a notification message.
-* Removing consent for a user is as easy as granting it in the first place.
+* Removing consent for a customer is as easy as granting it in the first place.

 ## Custom application signup and sign-in